TheCat-In-TheClouds/MAGD271/Assignments/assignment_04_CardDeck/README.md

     * The importance of balancing general with specific goals.

     * Making a choice and following through with that choice.
-This is because it would be impractical to design the front of 52 cards, especially the face cards.
+This is because it would be impractical to design the face of 52 cards, especially the Jack, King, Queen and Joker.

 * From the scripting perspective this assignment demonstrates: